realnedsanders/Coordination-Trilemma/.github/WORKFLOW_TRIGGERS.md

 **Change:** `.markdownlint.yaml` (e.g., change line length from 120 to 100)

 **Workflows triggered:**

-- ✅ Code Quality (re-validates ALL markdown against new rules)
+- ✅ Code Quality (re-validates ALL Markdown against new rules)

 **Result:** All documentation checked with new standards